guger/MoneyBook/README.md

 ![Screenshots of Overview, Accounts, Dues & Budgets Screen](art/Screenshots.png "Overview, Accounts, Dues & Budgets Screen")

+## Joining the Beta

+Want to live life on the bleeding edge and help out with testing?

+Subscribe to MoneyBook Beta releases here: https://play.google.com/apps/testing/at.guger.moneybook

 ## Contribute

 If you have any ideas, or found a bug, feel free to submit an issue or open a pull-request.